 The woods are a powerful place to stay, and although close to 2 small towns, cycle path & bus route, you get the feeling of being deeply immersed in nature.

 There is a greenwood workshop and an abundance of timber to create things from so you could polish up on some carving or making skills.
 Also loads of rusty tools to handle, sharpen etc etc. There is no shortage of things to do in your spare time, swimming, wandering, stalking, hunting, exploring Dartmoor, a nearby climbing wall, the sea... however if you don't like your own company and working as part of a team, then the woods probably are not the place for you.

-You need to be responsible and able to live simply in an outdoor setting.
+You need to be responsible and keen to live simply in an outdoor off-grid setting.

 A 35 minute walk to the nearest small town with 2 pubs and occasional music nights etc. and well connected on cycle paths.
 20 minute walk to bus stop which connects well with Transition Town Totnes a vibrant market town and Plymouth city.